bluesky/tiled/docs/source/tutorials/slicing.md

        [0.58668817, 0.21471191, 0.05225715, 0.29506593, 0.31148442]])
 ```

-## Slicing DataFrames
+## Slicing Tables

-Navigate to a DataFrame dataset in the demo client.
+Navigate to a tabular dataset in the demo client.

 ```python
 >>> client['short_table']